thelfer/tfel/docs/web/singlecrystal.md

 ## Definition of the slip systems

-A single slip systems family can be defined by one of the following
+A single slip system family can be defined by one of the following
 keywords: `@SlidingSystem`, `@GlidingSystem` or `@SlipSystem`.
 Those keywords are followed by the definition of one family of slip systems.